franktakes/gephi-tutorial/README.md

 Last updated Summer 2024 for Gephi version 0.10.1

 ## About this tutorial
-This tutorial provides an introduction to [Gephi]{https://gephi.org}, an open source tool for visualizing graphs, also referred to as (social) networks.
+This tutorial provides an introduction to [Gephi](https://gephi.org), an open source tool for visualizing graphs, also referred to as (social) networks.
-It was originally written as part of the week 1 lab session of the [Social Network Analysis for Computer Scientists](https://liacs.leidenuniv.nl/~takesfw/SNACS/) course in the MSc Computer Science programme of Leiden University, but should be reusable for any data-savvy researcher or practitioner.
+It was originally written as part of the week 1 lab session of the [Social Network Analysis for Computer Scientists](https://liacs.leidenuniv.nl/~takesfw/SNACS/) course in the MSc Computer Science programme of Leiden University.
+While intended as a companion for an introductory network science course, the tutorial is by now likely useful for any data-savvy researcher or practitioner.
 All credit for the Gephi tool itself goes to the original authors.

 ### Prior knowledge
-On the data side, the tutorial assumes familiarity with CSV files and their manipulation.
+The tutorial assumes familiarity with CSV files and their manipulation; it is, comparatively, rather data-centered.
-Conceptually, it is assumed that at least some exposure to common network science / network analysis concepts such as graph/network, nodes, edges, degree, centrality and community structure has been attained.
+Conceptually, it is assumed that at least some exposure to common network analysis concepts such as nodes, edges, degree, centrality and community structure has taken place.
-For example, after
 Still, without understanding these concepts in detail, it should be possible to follow the tutorial.

 ### Referencing